adus/portal-documentation/_documents/downloads.md

 ---
 title: "Downloads"
 ---
 In addition to being able to download data from each page in PORTAL, the [_Downloads_](http://new.portal.its.pdx.edu:8080/downloads/) page provides the opportunity to download data over longer time frames, multiple locations, or both.
-The data available through the downloads page is the same as is available through the API.

 <details><summary>Highways Data</summary>
 <p>

 ## Highways
 Highway data can be downloaded from this section by selecting the start and end date of interest, days of week, format, highway of interest, and temporal resolution.
 Multiple highway sections can be downloaded at once by holding the ctrl key and clicking on the desired highway in the Highway menu.

+This data is returned both by the Highways download form on the [_Downloads_](http://new.portal.its.pdx.edu:8080/downloads/) of the Portal website, and by the [_/highways/api/freewaydata_]({{ site.url }}{{ site.baseurl }}/documents/freewaydata/ endpoint of the API.

 The following data are provided: